alonso-herreros/uni-dcom-lab1/Report.md

 ### SER-to-BER ratio

 The SER/BER ratio is also very interesting: it shows some growth as
-$\frac{E_b}{N_0}$ increases, but it seems to stabilize after a certain point.
-Also, we can see that this ratio is always greater than 1, as we can see in the following grpah:
+$\frac{E_b}{N_0}$ increases, but it seems to stabilize after a certain point, as we can see in the following grpah:

 ![alt](./figures/section3/3-SER-BER-ratios.png)
 <p class="caption">
 Figure 3.3: Relationship between SER and BER
 </p>

-This might seem counterintuitive at first, but it is actually expected:
+Also, we can see that this ratio is always greater than 1.
+These limits might seem counterintuitive at first, but they are actually expected:

 * Given a symbol error, there is a guarantee of between 1 and $m$ bit errors, where $m$ is the number of bits per symbol.
 Given